SAP/spartacus-docs/_pages/telco/contract-termination.md

 A contract termination is described as a contract being brought to an early end for any number of reasons.
 The effect of termination is to bring the contract to an end at a certain point and absolve parties of the majority of all ongoing obligations.
 The Contact Termination feature enables a customer to initiate a contract termination based on rules defined in the accelerator.

-With the Contract Termination feature, while browsing TUA Spartacus, eligible customers can  terminate their existing active subscriptions resulting from a standalone purchase for as per the configured The [eligibility](https://help.sap.com/viewer/c762d9007c5c4f38bafbe4788446983e/2102/en-US/602fadbbb42c40a68750d0dac7deba8a.html) policies, without any penalties.
+With the Contract Termination feature, while browsing TUA Spartacus, eligible customers can  terminate their existing active subscriptions resulting from a standalone purchase as per the configured The [eligibility](https://help.sap.com/viewer/c762d9007c5c4f38bafbe4788446983e/2102/en-US/602fadbbb42c40a68750d0dac7deba8a.html) policies, without any penalties.
 The eligible customers see the **Terminate** button on the header of the subscription, below the banner to terminate the subscription one day before the expiry of the subscription.
 When the customer clicks the **Terminate** button, an order is placed on behalf of the customer in the backend to complete the subscription termination.

 **Note:** The **Terminate** button does not display on the subscription if the subscription is not active, and the expiry duration of the subscription is more than one day.